Aerial view of a barge

 When the estuary was permanently opened to allow passage to Perth and the construction of a permanent port at Fremantle, mussels moved in and formed large beds on the sea beds.
 Over exploitation and pollution issues have led to the loss of all critical shellfish material in the estuary and left the bottom in a barren state, supporting a low diversity of fish and invertebrate species.

-The Swan-Canning Ecosystem Restoration Project
+The Swan-Canning Shellfish Restoration Project

 With the loss of these diverse ecosytem types , the health of the estuary is at risk, but we have been working to restore these ecosystems since 2019 with amazing support from Lotterywest, The Minderoo Foundation, the WA State Government (DBCA) and the Australian Government as part of the highly successful Reef Builder program.